Losing an Erection During Sex: Reasons & Resolutions

 Staying Hard During Sex

 Men’s health is an emergency light problem for most guys — it doesn’t get much attention until a problem puts you in park.
-Dealing with a lost erection can be a serious blow to your confidence, but it doesn’t need to be something you experience often.
+Dealing with a lost erection can feel like a serious blow to your confidence, but it doesn’t need to be something you dwell on — or experience again.

 To get back on the road, remember the following: